-‘That ‘70s Show’ Actor Danny Masterson Sentenced To 30 Years In Prison For Raping 2 Women
+Actor Danny Masterson Sentenced To 30 Years In Prison For Raping 2 Women

 “That ’70s Show” actor Danny Masterson was sentenced to 30 years to life in prison Thursday for raping two women at his Hollywood Hills home in the early 2000s.